 - Go to your assigned room, the tutor will invite you in at your scheduled time.
-The tutor will tell you which 4 questions you will be asked. - The oral part will take 30 minutes.
+The tutor will ask you to answer the 4 questions in order. - The oral part will take 30 minutes.
 The tutor will not prompt you.
 The tutor will not give you any assistance with answering the questions. - The tutor will use a marking scheme (Appendix E) while you are answering the questions. - The written situation and working papers are returned to the tutor at the end of the oral exam.